 Before joining PFD Camilla worked for Random House, Chorion PLC and Classic Media where she sold publishing, TV and licensing rights.

-I represent a variety of authors across many genres but what they all have in common is an original story and a strong narrative voice.
+Her list spans Sunday Times bestsellers in non-fiction and acclaimed debut novels.
+She represents a variety of authors across many genres but what they all have in common is an original story and a strong narrative voice.

 +44 (0)20 7344 1069